opentracing/opentracing.io/spec.md

 Every Span may also have zero or more key/value **Tags**, which do not have timestamps and simply annotate the spans.

-A **Trace Context** encapsulates the smallest amount of state needed to continue a trace across a process boundary (or, more generally, a serialization boundary).
-Put another way, a Span cannot be identified without a Trace Context, but a Trace Context can be (and is) serialized without a Span: Spans are identified by their Trace Context and add application-level instrumentation (logs, timing information, tags).
-Note that, in order to support *Trace Attributes* (see below) that propagate across a distributed trace transparently, those attributes must be represented by/within the Trace Context.
+Every Span is bound to a **Trace Context**.
+The Trace Context describes how the Span it's bound to fits in to the larger Trace.
+A Trace Context encapsulates the smallest amount of state needed to continue a Trace across a process boundary (or, more generally, a serialization boundary).
+Put another way, a Span cannot exist without a Trace Context, but a Trace Context can be (and is) serialized without a Span: Spans are built around their Trace Context and concern themselves with application-level instrumentation (logs, timing information, tags).
+Note that, in order to support *Trace Attributes* (see below) that propagate across a distributed Trace transparently, those attributes must be represented by/within the Trace Context.

 **Trace Attributes** are key/value pairs stored in a Trace Context and propagated _in-band_ to all future child Spans.
-Given a full-stack OpenTracing integration, Trace Attributes enable powerful functionality by transparently propagating arbitrary application data: for example, an end-user id may be added as a trace attribute in a mobile app, propagate (via the distributed tracing machinery) into the depths of a storage system, and recovered at the bottom of the stack to identify a particularly expensive SQL query.
+Given a full-stack OpenTracing integration, Trace Attributes enable powerful functionality by transparently propagating arbitrary application data: for example, an end-user id may be added as a Trace Attribute in a mobile app, propagate (via the distributed tracing machinery) into the depths of a storage system, and recovered at the bottom of the stack to identify a particularly expensive SQL query.

 Trace Attributes come with powerful _costs_ as well; since the attributes are propagated in-band, if they are too large or too numerous they may reduce system throughput or contribute to RPC latency.